neverset123/DataModeling/README.md

 ![](docs/Azure_data_warehouse_databricks.PNG)
 databricks utilizes Spark to create ETL pipelines, is more suitable for lake house architecture.

-SQL Pool
+#### Compute

-- Azure Dedicated SQL Pools
+- Azure Dedicated SQL Pools:
 designed for large-scale, enterprise-level data warehousing workloads.
-It uses a provisioned resources model, where you allocate a certain amount of resources to your SQL pool and pay for those resources whether you're using them or not.
-It uses Massively Parallel Processing (MPP) architecture to quickly run complex queries across large amounts of data.
+It uses a provisioned resources model(allocate a certain amount of resources and pay for those resources whether you're using them or not; uses Massively Parallel Processing (MPP) architecture to quickly run complex queries across large amounts of data).
+- Azure Synapse Analytics Serverless SQL Pools: designed for on-demand and exploratory analysis, more cost-effective if workload is intermittent or low-volume.
+It uses a shared resources model(only pay based on the amount of data processed).

-- Azure Synapse Analytics Serverless SQL Pools
+#### Azure Synapse Pipeline
-This is designed for on-demand and exploratory analysis.
-You only pay for the queries that you run based on the amount of data processed.
-It's ideal for scenarios where you have unpredictable or bursty workloads, or when you're exploring data before deciding to move it to a dedicated SQL pool.
-It uses a shared resources model, which can be more cost-effective if your workload is intermittent or low-volume.

-Ingesting Data into Azure Synapse:
+Azure Synapse cannot convert string to datetime!!
+1. Ingestion
 ![](docs/Ingestion.PNG)

-- Creating linked services
+- linked services
-    - a linked service contains connection information to other services
+  a linked service contains connection information to other services
-- Creating a pipeline
+- pipeline
-    - A pipeline contains the logical flow for an execution of a set of activities
+  A pipeline contains the logical flow for an execution of a set of activities
-- Using a trigger or a one-time data ingestion
+- trigger or a one-time data ingestion trigger could be manually startet or automatically scheduled
-    -  manually start a data ingestion or schedule a trigger

-#### ETL / ELT Pipelines (utilizing SQL)
+2. ETL/ELT (utilizing SQL)
 **Azure Polybase**: using TSQL to query blob storage in support of ELT scenarios
 ![](docs/ELT_pipeline.PNG)
 steps:
 - Extract: Data ingestion into Blob Storage or Azure Data Lake Gen 2
 - Load: Create EXTERNAL staging tables in the Data Warehouse
-    - Azure Synapse cannot convert string to datetime!!
-- Transform: Transform data from staging tables to DW tables
+- Transform: Transform data from staging tables to data warehouse tables

 ## Data Lake
-- Data warehouses are based on specific and explicit data structures that allow for highly performant business intelligence and analytics but they do not perform well with unstructured data.

-- Data lakes are capable of ingesting massive amounts of both structured and unstructured data with Hadoop and Spark providing processing on top of these datasets.
-Data lakes are unable to support transactions and perform poorly with changing datasets.
-Data governance became difficult due to the unstructured nature of these systems.
-    - Lower costs associated with using big data tools for ETL / ELT operations.
++ Flexibility: Data lakes are capable of storing all types of data, regardless of whether that data is structured, semi-structured, and unstructured data;
-    - Data lakes provide schema-on-read rather than schema-on-write which lowers the cost and work of ingesting large amounts of data.
++ Low Cost: use inexpensive hardware and open-source software(Hadoop and Spark), making them less costly to operate than traditional relational databases when storing large amounts of data; provide schema-on-read rather than schema-on-write which lowers the cost and work of ingesting large amounts of data.
-    - Data lakes provide support for structured, semi-structured, and unstructured data.
+- Data lakes are unable to support transactions and perform poorly with changing datasets;
+- Data governance became difficult due to the unstructured nature of these systems.

-- Modern lakehouse architectures combine the strengths of data warehouses and data lakes into a single, powerful architecture, which provide the ability to quickly ingest large amounts of data and then incrementally improve the quality of the data.
+Modern lakehouse architectures provide a metadata and data governance layer on top of the data lake, which combines the strengths of data warehouses and data lakes into a single powerful architecture, offer the ability to quickly ingest large amounts of data and then incrementally improve the quality of the data.
-    - a metadata and data governance layer on top of the data lake

 ![](docs/datalake.PNG)